Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Identify layers/README.md

 ## How to use the sample

 Tap to identify features.
-An alert will show all layers with features under the cursor, as well as a layer count.
+An alert will show all layers with features at the tapped location, as well as a layer count.

 ## How it works